 The Niels Bohr Institute at the University of Copenhagen is part of an exciting and international research environment where scientific breakthroughs are shaped.
-Your path through the physics universe will include theoretical instruction, experience with practical experimentation in the laboratory, project work and work in the field.
+Your path through the physics programme can include theoretical instruction, experiments in the laboratory, project work, and field work.

 - You will learn the basic physical principles governing a physical system.

 - You work with mathematical and numerical models to describe physical reality.

 - You learn to work with experimental setups and become familiar with the latest technologies.

 - You work with the processing, production, and interpretation of experimental and numerical data.

 - You will become familiar with current research literature and be capable of contributing to the research.

 Physicists have skills that are quite useful, and therefore most find employment very quickly.
 They work in many different places e.g., private and public sector research, finance, programming in the IT industry or in private enterprises developing new materials, equipment or methods of analysing.
 Furthermore, it is possible for all physicists to qualify for teaching at high school level.

 Astrophysicists find employment as teachers, researchers, or disseminators at universities or at observatories all over the world.
 Their excellent data analysis and modelling skills also make them well suited for work as data scientists in many other fields.

 There are job opportunities for bio- and medical physicists at hospitals or in the pharmaceutical industry, biotech companies, or research.